Missed approach point: Visual descent point (U.S.)

+Profile view of an RNAV approach, featuring a "V" symbol for visual descent point, and missed approach point (denoted by dashed lines) shortly after that.

 A concept related to the missed approach point is the visual descent point (VDP).
 Determination of its location is done by the designers of the instrument approach procedure, but typically this is a point on the final approach course of a non-precision approach, from which the aircraft would be able to continue its descent from the MDA to the runway threshold while maintaining a standard 3° descent angle while being assured obstacle clearance.
 In other words, usually it is the point (on the profile view of the approach) where a line depicting a 3° descent angle would intercept the horizontal line at the MDA.
 If the pilot does not have the required visual reference to continue the descent from the MDA at this point, he/she must continue to fly at or above the MDA, and the rapidly steepening descent angle required to complete a successful landing on the runway means that a safe and successful approach becomes less likely.

 The concept of VDP was developed by the FAA to encourage pilots to decide to initiate a missed approach before reaching the MAP, in a situation where the runway or its environment is not visible at a normal descent angle.
 Conversely, if the runway is visible at the VDP, the pilot may continue descent, following a standard descent angle to the runway, while being assured terrain and obstacle clearance.
 The VDP is always located before reaching the MAP, and is a more useful checkpoint for making the decision whether to continue on the approach or to go around than the MAP itself.

 The following is the official FAA definition of VDP:"A defined point on the final approach course of a nonprecision straight-in approach procedure from which normal descent from the MDA to the runway touchdown point may be commenced, provided the approach threshold of that runway, or approach lights, or other markings identifiable with the approach end of that runway are clearly visible to the pilot."

+Design

+A VDP will be established for all non-precision approach procedures, with the limitations that: